atheendre130505/folio-2019/README.md

 # Atheendre Ramesh - 3D Portfolio

-A stunning 3D interactive portfolio website showcasing my work as an AI/ML Engineer and Research Collaborator.
-Built with Three.js and inspired by Bruno Simon's folio-2019, this portfolio features an immersive 3D environment where visitors can explore my projects and research work.
+A stunning 3D interactive portfolio website showcasing my work as an AI/ML Engineer and Research Intern at IIT Tirupati.
+Built with Three.js and inspired by Bruno Simon's folio-2019, this portfolio features an immersive 3D environment where visitors can explore my 32 GitHub repositories, research work, and professional achievements.

 ## 🚀 Live Demo